ChurchApps/FreeShowWeb/src/routes/docs/show/+page.md

 ## Finding your shows

 All your shows can be found in the "Shows" tab in the drawer.
 Here you can organize them into different categories, the category changes the icon a show has in the project list.
-In the top right corner og the drawer you will find a serach bar to search through all of your shows.
+In the top right corner of the drawer you will find a search bar to search through all of your shows.
 When a show is opened or changed, the text content will be cached, so you can search by the content as well as the title.

 ## Presenting